| Hercules

 |

-In January 2006 I decided to buy a new
+In January 2006 I decided

-(used) motorcycle.
-Since I want to do more often long trips together
+to buy a new (used) motorcycle.
+Since I want to do more

-with Jayne, it was immediately clear that it had to be a Africa Twin.
-It was designed for long
+it was immediately clear that it had to be a Africa Twin.

-distance trips and gets best grades in every test.
-I didn't need to look
+grades in every test.
+I didn't need to look for long until

-for long until I found the right bike: first licensed in 2000
+I found the right bike: first licensed in 2000

 and only 5,600 km (3,500 miles).

-Because of high risk of getting the motorcycle stolen, I decided to do
+Because of high risk of getting the motorcycle stolen, I

-with the good old Dominator.
-It turned out to be the right decision,
+Sea Trip with the good old Dominator.
+It turned out

-because the original tires of the Africa Twin are more street tires, and
+the Africa Twin are more street tires, and the roads in

-the roads in Albania are often extremely bad.
-The handling between the two bikes is quite different too, and I first need to get used to the
+two bikes is quite different too, and I first need to get

-Africa Twin before I go on a long trip.
+used to the Africa Twin before I go on a long trip.

-Now (Dec.
-2008) I have driven more than 35,000 km (21,900 miles),
+Now (March 2023) I have ridden more than 160,000 km

-The previous owner did the following changes:
+The previous owner did the

 - center stand (Honda)